Dextavision/facerecognitionbrain/README.md

-This app is powered by React and can detect faces on photos.
+This app is powered by React and can detect human faces on photos.
 Give it a try!